 The labels shown on this page have been attached to the trampoline in the indicated locations.
 The safety instructions placard will need to be attached by the owner.
-If one of the labels or the placard is missing or illegible, call our Customer Care Hot Line toll-free at 1-866-603-JUMP (5867) to order a free replacement label or placard.
+If one of the labels or the placard is missing or illegible, call our Customer Care Hot Line to order a free replacement label or placard.